sidart/bizdom/_posts/2020-08-08-the-longitude-and-british-empire.md

 #### Impact
 Soon with the advancement in the correct measurement of Longitude more work was done with Mapping our world.
 Organizing a map by the grid of longitude and latitude also creates a sense of the possibilities of place.
 The map includes unknown regions, which helps travellers avoid surprises, or at least makes it clear where surprises could be expected.
 The narrative of exploration becomes an attempt to fill in blank places rather than to move further along a line.
-Along with that Greenwich was firmly fixed as the meridian of origin for all these measurements; British dominance in submarine cables practically reinforced its astronomical and navigational importance, allowing their connection for longitude measurements to the Continent, the Americas, and across the World.
+Along with that Greenwich was firmly fixed as the meridian of origin for all these measurements.
+British dominance in submarine cables practically reinforced its astronomical and navigational importance, allowing their connection for longitude measurements to the Continent, the Americas, and across the World.

 Want to read more?
 Read this [book](https://www.amazon.in/Longitude-Dava-Sobel/dp/0007214227)